Nautilus: Reproduction and lifespan

 Nautiluses reproduce by laying eggs.
 Gravid females attach the fertilized eggs, either singly or in small batches, to rocks in warmer waters (21–25 Celsius), whereupon the eggs take eight to twelve months to develop until the 30 mm juveniles hatch.
 Females spawn once per year and regenerate their gonads, making nautiluses the only cephalopods to present iteroparity or polycyclic spawning.

 Nautiluses are sexually dimorphic, in that males have four tentacles modified into an organ, called the "spadix", which transfers sperm into the female's mantle during mating.
 At sexual maturity, the male shell becomes slightly larger than the female's.
 Males have been found to greatly outnumber females in practically all published studies, accounting for 60 to 94% of all recorded individuals at different sites.

 The lifespan of nautiluses may exceed 20 years, which is exceptionally lengthy for a cephalopod, many of whom live less than three even in captivity and under ideal living conditions.
 However, nautiluses typically do not reach sexual maturity until they are about 15 years old, limiting their reproductive lifespan to often less than five years.

+Nautiluses have several reproductive organs whose functions are not yet entirely known.
+In nautilus males, this is the Van der Hoeven's organ; and in nautilus females, these are the Organ of Valenciennes and Owen's laminated organ.

 Ecology

 Range and habitat

-Nautiluses are only found in the Indo-Pacific, from 30° N to 30° S latitude and 90° E to 175° E longitude.
+Nautiluses are found only in the Indo-Pacific, from 30° N to 30° S latitude and 90° E to 175° E longitude.
 They inhabit the deep slopes of coral reefs.

 Nautiluses usually inhabit depths of several hundred metres.
 It has long been believed that nautiluses rise at night to feed, mate, and lay eggs, but it appears that, in at least some populations, the vertical movement patterns of these animals are far more complex.
 The greatest depth at which a nautilus has been sighted is 703 m (N. pompilius).
 Implosion depth for nautilus shells is thought to be around 800 m.
 Only in New Caledonia, the Loyalty Islands, and Vanuatu can nautiluses be observed in very shallow water, at depths of as little as 5 m.
 This is due to the cooler surface waters found in these southern hemisphere habitats as compared to the many equatorial habitats of other nautilus populations – these usually being restricted to depths greater than 100 m.
 Nautiluses generally avoid water temperatures above 25 °C.

+While nautiloids were once common worldwide, their numbers declined and their distribution became restricted to their current habitats during the Pleistocene, largely due to the diversification of pinnipeds.

 Diet

 Nautiluses are scavengers and opportunistic predators.
-They eat molts of lobsters, hermit crabs, and carrion of any kind.
+They eat lobster molts, hermit crabs, and carrion of any kind.